 Rental Increases – Advice to Landlords & Tenants

 Rental accommodation remains in high demand.
 With today’s financial pressures many South Africans are unable to afford the high costs involved in owning their own home or in securing a bond – the only other option available to them is to rent.
-The downside?
-The demand for quality residential property has far out-stripped the supply.

 This should persuade landlords to retain reliable tenants by posing a reasonable, inflation-related escalation when it comes time for the renewal, and being negotiable where appropriate.